rstcheck/rstcheck/docs/source/index.rst

 .. include:: _badges.rst

-This a the documentation of rstcheck.
+This a the documentation of ``rstcheck``.
 A library and CLI application for checking the syntax of reStructuredText and code blocks nested within it.